vandadnp/going-deep-with-dart/issue-4-functions-in-dart/issue-4-functions-in-dart.md

 I could trace what Vyacheslav said, to the `DecodeLoadObjectFromPoolOrThread` function in Dart SDK's source code, under the `instructions_x64.cc` file, as shown here:

+NOTE: the function you have found is used in the internal disassembler built into VM for debugging purposes (e.g. you can tell VM to disassemble the code it generates), in which case the disassembler looks for some specific patterns in the code (e.g. loads from the pool) and decodes what objects they will load at runtime - so that it could print a small comment next to these instructions in the disassembly listing to make it more human readable.
+This code is pattern matching on the stream of x86_64 instructions - hence a lot of magic constants, these are just parts of Intel instruction encoding.
+I think a more appropriate place to look at is something like `Assembler::LoadObjectHelper` which is a function that _generates_ machine code for loading a reference to a specific object into a specific register.

 ```cpp
 bool DecodeLoadObjectFromPoolOrThread(uword pc, const Code& code, Object* obj) {
   ASSERT(code.ContainsInstructionAt(pc));